XMaroRadoX/XMaroRadoX/README.md

 - ❓ Ask me about anything related to cloud technologies either I know or am excited to learn about it.😙

-- ⚡ Fun fact: Playing Basketball > Yoga
+- ⚡ Fun fact: Playing Basketball is one of the best things a person can do

 <br/>